 Class C commercial drivers licenses is typically required to operate numerous vehicles.
 Some Class C vehicles include:

 - Small hazmat trucks

-- All commercial vehicles in commerce not requiring Class A or Class B licenses
+- All commercial commerce vehicles do not require Class A or Class B commercial drivers licenses.

 The strict federal guidelines to acquire a commercial learner’s permit must be met, and the potential candidate must pass a written knowledge test.